 Stage 1 - Plan your Rando Center experience

-then choose whether you would like to take an introductory ski touring course to get started with a professional.
+an introductory ski touring course to get started with a professional.
 Select the ski school of your choice and the desired schedule

 Etape 2 - Pick-up your equipment

 Come to one of our partner shops to pick up your hire equipment.
 You will be given instructions with regard to the use of the special ski touring equipment.
 Our partners will support you and are available to answer your questions.